The People behind the names

 Alvah H. Chapman Jr.

-Mr. Chapman was one of South Florida's most influential business leaders for thirty years—responsible in many ways for Miami’s emergence as an international business center.
+Alvin Chapman Jr. was one of South Florida's most influential business leaders for 30 years—responsible in many ways for Miami’s emergence as an international business center.
 A third-generation newspaperman, he came to Miami in 1960 to work for Knight Newspaper.
 He helped take the company public in 1969 and was the leading architect of the 1974 merger that created Knight Ridder in Miami.
 Chapman became chief executive officer of the company in 1976 and chairman in 1982.
-During his tenure, corporate revenue tripled and The Miami Herald won 33 Pulitzer Prizes.
+During his tenure, corporate revenue tripled and the Miami Herald won 33 Pulitzer Prizes.